Southern-Style Honey Butter Cornbread Poppers: Sweet & Savory Bites

 Can I use regular milk instead of buttermilk?

-Yes!
-If you don’t have buttermilk, you can make a substitute by adding 1 tablespoon of vinegar or lemon juice to 1 cup of milk and letting it sit for 5 minutes.
+Yes, if you don't have buttermilk, you can easily make a substitute.
+Add 1 tablespoon of vinegar or lemon juice to 1 cup of regular milk and let it sit for about 5 minutes before using.
+This will curdle the milk slightly, mimicking buttermilk's acidity.

 You can use fresh, frozen, or canned corn for this recipe.
-Just make sure to drain canned corn before adding it to the batter.
+If using frozen, thaw it first.
+If using canned, make sure to drain it thoroughly to avoid excess moisture in the batter.
+Each type works wonderfully to add bursts of sweet corn flavor.

 Print